Abhijeet399/procedural-augmentation-arc/README.md

 # procedural-augmentation-arc

-Controlled, audited application of procedural data generation (re-ARC generators) to a transductive ARC-AGI-1 solver — from a 37.6% baseline to 61.25% (leak-adjusted) on the ARC-1 public evaluation set, plus test-time training, candidate rescoring, and augmentation-invariant embedding experiments built on top of that base.
+Controlled, audited application of procedural data generation (re-ARC generators) to a transductive ARC-AGI-1 solver — from a 37.6% baseline to 61.50% on the ARC-1 public evaluation set, plus test-time training, candidate rescoring, and augmentation-invariant embedding experiments built on top of that base.